The Caesar Tool

 Print tracing messages:

-library to print (debugging) information during its operation.
+Caesar uses the tracing library to print (debugging) information during its operation.

-You can disable ANSI colors in the output with export NO_COLOR=1
+You can disable ANSI colors in the output with export NO_COLOR=1.

 Subcommand caesar verify

-subcommand takes a HeyVL program as input and tries to determine whether it verifies.
+The caesar verify subcommand takes a HeyVL program as input and tries to determine whether it verifies.

 Verify HeyVL files: